jcarva/spotify-search/README.md

 $ yarn test
 ```

-This above command is used to identifying and reporting on patterns in JavaScript on the entire project.
+This above command is used to run all test in the entire project.

 ---